Take a 1-min quiz to get a Personal Meal Plan Male Female

 Here are a few simple and delicious shiitake recipes you can try out at home:

-Are you looking for a quick, easy and delicious side dish?
-Well you’re in luck.
-The tender-crisp garlic and ginger vegetables paired up in oyster sauce delivers amazing flavor in just a few minutes.
+Are you looking for a quick, easy, and delicious side dish?
+Well, you’re in luck.
+The tender-crisp garlic and ginger vegetables paired with oyster sauce deliver amazing flavor in just a few minutes.
 Here’s how you make it:

 • 2 teaspoons cooking oil